JvanKatwijk/qt-dab/README.md

   * Both DAB bands supported:
   	* VHF Band III
    	* L-Band (only used in Czech Republic and Vatican)
-  * Spectrum view (incl. constellation diagram)
+  * Spectrum view (incl. constellation diagram, impulse response, NULL symbol)
   * Scanning function (scan the subsequent channels in the selected band until a channel is encountered where a DAB signal is detected)
   * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars)
   * Automatic display of TII (Transmitter Identification Information) data when transmitted
   * Dumping of the complete DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
-  * Saving audio as uncompressed wave file
+  * Saving audio as uncompressed wave files
   * Saving the ensemble content (audio and data streams, including almost all technical data) into a text file
   * Supports various inputs from
   	- SDRplay (both RSP I and RSP II),